Vish-45/Centralised-Monitoring-And-Control-System/README.md

 The server provides the functionality of simultaneously handling and listening for multiple incoming socket connections.
 The code base consists of four client side codes namely:

-ciscontrols.py **This is for checking few CIS compliance benchmarks.**
+ciscontrols.py **This is for checking few CIS Compliance And Benchmarks.**

 client.py **The Client-Side code to initiate a reverse TCP connection**